 To charge all of these items you need one (or two) Universal Plug Adapter with USB Ports.
 This allows you to not only keep your computer and batteries charged, but you can also charge any devices (such as smartphones) that you bring with you.

-A Suction Sink Plug is useful when bathrooms don’t have any plugs – just rest it above the hole in the sink and let the weight of the water push down on the plug, cover the hole, and so, stop the water from draining.
+A Suction Sink Plug from Lifeventure is useful when bathrooms don’t have any plugs – just rest it above the hole in the sink and let the weight of the water push down on the plug, cover the hole, and so, stop the water from draining.
 A microfibre Towel for bathrooms is also useful for accommodation that doesn’t have any of them either.
 I also carry two Pegless Clothes Lines for drying clothes if the need arises.
 I now avoid bringing any large toiletries with me – instead, I rely on what the hotel has on offer from shampoo and soap – and if they don’t have shampoo I bring one in a small reusable plastic container.
-The only items I now carry is my Toothbrush, Small Tube of Toothpaste, Deodorant (I take this into the cabin so I can still smell fresh during a long trip – but make sure it is a roll-on variety, or it may not be allowed inside the cabin), Shaver (with Blades) and a small bottle of Shaving Gel.
-One of the biggest areas for saving space and especially weight is to cut down on the number of toiletries you bring – the entire weight of my toiletries now is less than 250 grams (approximately half a pound) – when I first started travelling, the weight was easily four times this number.
+The only items I mostly carry now are my Toothbrush with a small tube of Toothpaste, Deodorant (I take this into the cabin so I can still smell fresh during a long trip.
+However, make sure it is a roll-on variety, or it may not be allowed inside the cabin), Shaver (with Blades) and a small bottle of Shaving Gel.
+One of the biggest areas for saving space and especially weight is to cut down on the number and size of toiletries you bring – the entire weight of my toiletries now is less than 250 grams (approximately half a pound) – when I first started travelling, the weight was easily four times this number.

 Having a well-packed Medical Kit is vital, and mine includes two types of medication for diarrhoea (one “stopper” and one antibiotic), a general antibiotic, paracetamol, sore throat gargle, antiseptic cream and bandages.
 I always carry a Doctor’s Certificate explaining all the medication in my medical kit just in case questions are asked at customs or elsewhere.